-We all agreed that a common understanding of the difference between an inquiry and a lead continues to be one of the biggest mistakes marketing makes.
-And this drives a deeper wedge in the goal of marketing and sales alignment.
+The main problem here is that there is no common understanding of the difference between an inquiry and a lead.
+This continues to be one of the biggest mistakes marketing makes.
+And this problem drives a deeper wedge between marketing and sales.

 So, what is getting in the way of so many sales and marketing conversations?
 Definition and clarity around the definition of a lead…

 So you are running marketing programs, engaging content and campaign messages across a variety of paid, owned and earned media channels.
 Here’s just a few examples of the mistakes marketers make when defining inquiries as leads:

 - Every person who signs up for your newsletter, downloads a white paper, or registers for your webcast is not a lead.